Cyril Kato's blog

 Bare king

-Note: The English term Mare King is a modern coinage for CGSN, intentionally echoing nightmare to evoke the finality of capture.
-The French Roi tu uses the archaic past participle of tuer (to kill), lending a stark, poetic quality.
-Both describe the same observable fact.
+The English term "mare king" is a modern coinage, intentionally echoing "nightmare" to evoke the finality of capture.
+The Old French roi tu uses the archaic past participle of tuer ("to kill"), lending a stark, poetic quality.
+Both describe the same observable fact: the king is gone.

 Etiquette, stalemate, and plural endings

-Resignation versus capture.
-In many circles, it's courteous to resign once mate is inevitable, sparing the choreography of a king's capture.
-Elsewhere, actually taking the king remains valid — especially where checks may be ignored by rule.
+In many circles, it is courteous to resign once mate is inevitable, sparing the choreography of capture.
+Elsewhere, actually taking the king remains valid—especially in traditions where checks may be ignored by rule.

-Stalemate isn't universal.
-Western chess treats stalemate as a draw.
-In shōgi and xiangqi, stalemate typically loses for the side with no legal move.
-Identical state, opposite value.
+Stalemate illustrates the gap between state and value particularly well.
+Western chess treats it as a draw.
+Shogi and xiangqi typically count it as a loss for the side with no legal move.
+Identical position, opposite outcome.

-These contrasts are precisely why a small, shared lexicon helps: we name the state first (checkmate, bare king, captured king) and let the ruleset declare what it's worth.
+These contrasts are precisely why I find a shared lexicon useful.
+We name the state first—checkmate, bare king, mare king—and let the ruleset declare what it is worth.

 Where this lands in Sashité

-If you're recording or exchanging games, the Chess Game Status Notation (CGSN) lists standardized, rule-agnostic status identifiers — e.g., checkmate, bare_king, mare_king — that capture observable facts without assigning competitive outcomes.
-It cleanly separates what happened from who won, so different traditions can interpret the same record according to their own rules.
-See the specification: sashite.dev/specs/cgsn/.
+For those recording or exchanging games, the Chess Game Status Notation (CGSN) provides standardized, rule-agnostic status identifiers—checkmate, bareking, mareking—that capture observable facts without assigning competitive outcomes.
+This cleanly separates "what happened" from "who won," allowing different traditions to interpret the same record according to their own rules.